centaurus-project/centaurus/docs/extensions.md

 ## Extension points

-All events are executed synchronously within client connection, except `OnBeforeQuantumHandle` and `OnAfterQuantumHandle`.
-These two events are executed synchronously for whole server.
+All events are executed synchronously within client connection (not blocking other connections or affecting quantum processing), except `OnBeforeQuantumHandle` and `OnAfterQuantumHandle` – these two events are executed synchronously in the context of the entire quantum processing pipeline.

 Events                   | Arguments
 -------------------------|-----------